Hancock County, Ohio: Politics

 Although in the period up to World War I Hancock County's German heritage caused it to lean Democratic, since that war – when German Americans were driven from the Democratic Party by Woodrow Wilson’s postwar settlement policies and James M. Cox’s refusal to accept German language instruction – the county has been powerfully Republican.
-Since 1920 no Democratic presidential candidate has obtained an absolute majority of Hancock County's vote – although Franklin D. Roosevelt did win narrow pluralities in his 1932 and 1936 landslides – and it was one of just five Ohio counties that voted for Barry Goldwater over Lyndon B. Johnson in 1964.
+Since 1920, no Democratic presidential candidate has obtained an absolute majority of Hancock County's vote, although Franklin D. Roosevelt did win narrow pluralities in his 1932 and 1936 landslides.
+It was one of just five Ohio counties that voted for Barry Goldwater over Lyndon B. Johnson in 1964.
 Although Goldwater won by just sixty-three votes, no Democratic presidential nominee since has cracked three-eighths (37.5%) of the county's vote.